xiangxiecrypto/pico/README.md

 Before you begin, please ensure that you have installed all the [requirements](./docs/requirements.md).
 For installation and setup instructions, refer to the [Installation Guide](https://pico-docs.brevis.network/getting-started/installation) and follow the steps outlined in [Quick Start](https://pico-docs.brevis.network/getting-started/quick-start) section in [Pico Docs](https://pico-docs.brevis.network/).

 ## Key Features
-Pico’s design is rooted in the need for adaptable, high-performance ZK systems that can keep up with the rapidly evolving cryptography research.
-Rather than relying on a "one size fits all" solution, Pico’s modular architecture lets you:
+Pico's design is rooted in the need for adaptable, high-performance ZK systems that can keep up with the rapidly evolving cryptography research.
+Rather than relying on a "one size fits all" solution, Pico's modular architecture lets you:

 - **Leverage Interchangeable Proving Backends**: Select from multiple proving backends to achieve the best performance and efficiency.
-- **Integrate App-Specific Circuits**: Seamlessly incorporate specialized circuit/coprocessors to accelerate domain-specific computations.
+- **Integrate App-Specific Circuits**: Seamlessly incorporate specialized circuits/coprocessors to accelerate domain-specific computations.
-- **Customize Proving Workflows**: Assemble and fine-tune proof generation pipelines tailored to your application’s specific requirements.
+- **Customize Proving Workflows**: Assemble and fine-tune proof generation pipelines tailored to your application's specific requirements.

 ## Supported Proving Backends
-One of Pico’s most innovative features is its ability to seamlessly switch between multiple proving backends.
+One of Pico's most innovative features is its ability to seamlessly switch between multiple proving backends.
 Currently, Pico supports generating proofs in [all phases](https://pico-docs.brevis.network/writing-apps/advanced/proverchain) — RISCV, CONVERT (RECURSION), COMBINE (RECURSION), COMPRESS (RECURSION) and ONCHAIN (for EVM) — with both STARK on KoalaBear and STARK on BabyBear.
 For CircleSTARK on Mersenne31, Pico currently supports the RISCV-Phase, with RECURSION and EVM phases coming soon.